How to Faux Finish Cabinets

 If your cabinets are stained, you will want to sand them and then prime and paint them with your preferred base color.

-You are going to apply a glaze to the cabinets that is translucent.
+You are going to apply a glaze to the cabinets that are translucent.
 Because the glaze is translucent, you will be able to see the base color through the glaze.
 You can play around with color combinations to find exactly what you like.

-Step 2—Glaze the Cabinets
+Glaze the Cabinets

 Once the paint has dried, you can add the glaze.
 You will want to work in small areas, about 2’x2’, and apply a thick coat of glaze.
 You will be using the faux brush to apply the glaze.
 The brush will add long stripe-like designs to the glaze.
 Be sure to work in the same direction throughout the entire unit of cabinets.
 If you start in a horizontal pattern, continue in that way through the entire project.

-Step 3—Finish the Faux Finish
+Finish the Faux Finish

 Once the glaze is on all of the cabinets, you need to use the blending brush to go over the glaze.
 The blending brush will add a softer look to the faux finish.
 If you added a thicker coat of glaze, you will use the blending brush to add definition.